 Measuring the impact of your Instagram Filter campaign

 Instagram and Facebook Filters are made in their AR studio, Spark AR.
 When you create and publish an effect you’re given an online dashboard where that effect lives.
 The dashboard shows the performance details of your effect, which are currently updated once a day.
-These include impressions (amount of times your Filter has been seen in Instagram), Captures (the number of times you effect ha been used) and Shares.
+These include impressions (amount of times your Filter has been seen on Instagram), Captures (the number of times your effect has been used) and Shares.

 Filter analytics in the Spark AR dashboard